School transport association prays for safety of children

 The St Catherine School Transport Association said it is hoping to make the church service an annual event.

-Guest speaker at the service was Rev Marcus Williams, and among the other speakers were Canute Hare, head of the Road Safety Unit, and Gloria Jack, principal of Glowell Preparatory School.
+Guest speaker at the service was Rev Marcus Williams, and among the other speakers were Kenute Hare, head of the Road Safety Unit, and Gloria Jack, principal of Glowell Preparatory School.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive